 The airline has a reputation for providing a high-quality travel experience in every cabin.
 We can expect the carrier will do everything it can to take the new cabins on the A350-1000s to the next level.
 Whether it’s through additional legroom, larger screens, or a more sophisticated dining experience, JAL offers a truly unparalleled travel experience.

-With rival Star Alliance airline All Nippon Airways (ANA) recently upgrading its long-haul cabins, all eyes in Japan will be on the flag carrier to deliver an exceptional product.
+With rival Star Alliance airline, All Nippon Airways (ANA), recently upgrading its long-haul cabins, all eyes in Japan will be on the flag carrier to deliver an exceptional product.

 JAL 1st A350-1000 Route: Tokyo Haneda to New York JFK

-The first A350-1000 route for Japan Airlines will be between Tokyo’s Haneda airport (HND) and New York’s JFK airport.
+The first A350-1000 route for Japan Airlines will be between Tokyo’s Haneda Airport (HND) and New York’s JFK Airport.
 The airline plans to operate the new aircraft on key international routes such as London-Heathrow (LHR) and New York (JFK).

-The airline is investing in the premium passenger experience opening a new international flight Sakura Lounge at Haneda Airport.
+The airline is investing in the premium passenger experience by opening a new international flight Sakura Lounge at Haneda Airport.
 That will almost double the lounge seat capacity in the lounge.